Local arboreal representations: Nonnegative valuation

 \subsection{Tame case}

 We now assume that $p \nmid \ell$ (and $v(c) \ge 0$).
 Lemma~\ref{L:stupid lemma} handles the case where $v(a) < 0$, and Theorem~\ref{T:tame v(c)>=0} below will handle the case where $v(a) \ge 0$.
-Let $\mm$ (resp.\ $\mm_s$) be the maximal ideal of the valuation ring in $K$ (resp.\ $K_s$).
+Let $\mm$ (resp.\ $\mm_s$) be the maximal ideal of the valuation ring $\calO$ in $K$ (resp.\ $K_s$).
+We say that an element $u \in K$ is \defi{periodic} (for $f$) if $f^n(u)=u$ for some $n \ge 1$, \defi{preperiodic} if $f^m(u)$ is periodic for some $m \ge 0$, and \defi{strictly preperiodic} if it is preperiodic but not periodic.
+If $u$ is periodic, its \defi{period} is the smallest $n \ge 1$ such that $f^n(u)=u$.
+We say that $u,w \in K$ are \defi{in a single cycle} if $u$ is periodic and there exists $n \ge 0$ such that $f^n(u)=w$.
+These notions apply also to dynamics of a polynomial map defined over the residue field $\calO/\mm$.

 \begin{theorem} Suppose that $v(c) \ge 0$ and $v(a) \ge 0$. \begin{enumerate}[\upshape (a)] \item If $a \bmod \mm$ is not in the forward orbit of $0 \bmod \mm$, then $K_\infty/K$ is unramified. \item If $0 \bmod \mm$ is strictly preperiodic mod $\mm$, then the ramification index of $K_\infty/K$ divides $\ell$. \item If $0$ and $a$ are in a single cycle, then $K_\infty/K$ is unramified. \item If $0 \bmod \mm$ and $a \bmod \mm$ are in a single cycle mod $\mm$, but $0$ and $a$ are not both in a single cycle, then $K_\infty/K$ is infinitely ramified. \end{enumerate} \end{theorem}